 - Liberally grease a 9" springform pan with butter or coconut oil.

-- Mix all of the above ingredients together until well-blended.
+- Mix all of the brownie crust ingredients together until well-blended.

 - Pour the batter into the springform pan, being sure to spread evenly.